afiodorov/afiodorov.github.io/_posts/2017-12-26-come-as-you-are.md

 only get turned on when there's an intention on somebody's part to actually turn me on.
 Watching erotic material/porn has become incredibly dull.

-The book then goes into discussion of feminine orgasms and how hard they are to achieve during vaginal sex and finishes up with its persistent "YOU'RE NORMAL" message to make readers feel more secure and good about themselves.
+The book then goes into the discussion of feminine orgasms and how hard they are to achieve during vaginal sex and finishes up with its persistent "YOU'RE NORMAL" message to make readers feel more secure and good about themselves.

 I thoroughly recommend this book to anyone who is interested in having a more satisfying sex life (assuming they have a partner rather than just a blog!).